 See printable recipe card below for exact measurements and instructions.

-- Venison tenderloin - Tenderloin is sometimes called the inner loin.
+- Venison backstrap - Deer loin is sometimes called backstrap.
 This recipe is for one pound of meat.

 - Rosemary - Using fresh herbs will make more flavorful dish.
 However, you can substitute dried rosemary if desired.